 Feedly appears to be the heir apparent to Google Reader’s throne, a modern take on RSS that blends some of the niceties of Flipboard (like a "magazine view") with useful Reader features like keyboard shortcuts and tags.
-But its biggest advantage may be that it’s the only RSS application that also has excellent and free companion mobile apps.
-In a world without the ubiquitous Google Reader API, building your own mobile apps is the only way to make sure you can pick up where you left off — in this way, Feedly is the only real Google Reader alternative that provides both a front end and backend that's accessible from a variety of platforms for free.
+But its biggest advantage is that it’s the only RSS application that also has excellent mobile apps, as well as Feedly Cloud, a backend that syncs with other apps you might want to use, like NextGen Reader on Windows 8.
+In this way, Feedly is the only real Google Reader alternative that provides both a front end and backend that's accessible from a variety of platforms for free.

-Feedly is the complete package, if only it let you search through your feeds instantly like Google Reader did.
+Feedly would be the complete package, if only it let you search through your feeds instantly like Google Reader did.
 It’s not the minimalistic, omnipresent glory that is Google Reader, but it’s close, and in some ways exceeds Reader’s capabilities.
 Feedly pulls in your Reader subscriptions remarkably fast, and if the company’s upcoming Normandy API (a Google Reader API clone) can come through, we might even be in for cool new ways to interact with RSS.
 While it’s worrisome that Feedly is free — since we’ve all been screwed by a free app before — a Pro version is apparently on the way.

 Newsblur revives some of Reader's adored social components

-Newsblur has iOS and Android apps that sync "Saved Stories," but while they’ve shown signs of improvement recently, they still suffer from performance issues (especially on Android).
-Newsblur is great for hardcore RSS users, but isn’t a sure bet for anyone else — in large part because it costs $2 / month to subscribe to more than 64 feeds.
+NewsBlur is great for hardcore RSS users, but isn’t a sure bet for anyone else — in large part because it costs $2 a month to subscribe to more than 64 feeds.

 NetNewsWire is the grandfather of Mac RSS readers, having launched all the way back in 2002.
 It’s powered by your computer instead of an army of servers in the cloud, which means it’s a bit slower than a web client.
-It’s also not as slick as Reeder, another Mac fan favorite, but it also doesn’t require a Google Reader account to get up and running.
+It’s not as slick as Reeder, another Mac fan favorite, but it also doesn’t require any cloud backend (like Feedly Cloud) to get up and running.

 Also check out: another couple of Mac-only RSS clients called Vienna and Leaf.
-Vienna is open-source, fast, and even ties into new sharing options like Buffer.
+Vienna is open source, fast, and even ties into new sharing options like Buffer.
 Leaf, on the other hand, makes reading an RSS feed just like reading a stream of tweets.
 Also, ReadKit is an interesting Mac client for web RSS reader NewsBlur.

 The road ahead

-While it looks certain that some solutions are already in sight, the transition may not be easy.
 Fortunately, apps like Feedly have emerged as a viable option, both because it works well on multiple platforms, and because its Feedly Cloud provides an easy backend syncing solution to replace the Google Reader backend.
-We’re hoping that some of our favorite apps will tie into whatever new services launch in the next few months to replace Google Reader as a service, and not just as a client.
+We’re hoping that some of our favorite apps will tie into services like these to replace Google Reader as a service, and not just as a client.